hczhai/dmrg-soc-data/README.md

   - [04] 2-step SU2-DMRG without SOC (depends on [01])
   - [05] 2-step SU2-DMRG 1TTDM (depends on [04])
   - [06] 2-step effective Hamiltonian diagonalization (depends on [05])

-Note that the monomer energy levels are slightly different from the data in the paper due to the tighter DMRG-CASSCF convergence threshold used here.